fpranz/C-.NetCoreBootCamp/README.md

  3. Download and Install .NET SDK.
 [Download here..](https://dotnet.microsoft.com/en-us/download)

- 4. To verify if you install it correctly, You should be able to the the following extensitions when you navigate to extensions.
+ 4. To verify if you install it correctly, You should be able to see the following extensitions when you navigate to extensions.

 ## Creating a new Console App or ASP.NET Core Web App(Model-View-Controller) MVC, Web
  1. Open Visual Studio Code